 indent_size property with csharp_indent_size and js_indent_size properties.

-As of version 2018.1, JetBrains Rider supports Roslyn EditorConfig properties with the exception of the following ones:
+As of version 2018.1, JetBrains Rider supports most frequently used EditorConfig properties for the .NET coding conventions:

 - The following properties for the formatting conventions: